-Finally, wood shows great potential to be a sustainable construction alternative since certified forests in the US are using more sustainable forestry methods and are working to improve upon those methods.
-While steel and concrete are produced from non-renewable resources, wood is a renewable resource.
-With the development of engineered glulam wood products, smaller trees can be used in constructing large structural members rather than cutting down old growth forests.
-Wood used in construction also has the ability to sequester carbon, effectively removing it from the atmosphere for the lifetime of the building and potentially longer depending how the wood is used at the end of the building's life.
-Next semester's study of a wood framing alternate will include a review of the sustainability benefits of wood construction and will discuss how a wood redesign of 11141 Georgia Ave's addition is a sustainable alternative design for the building.
-Because of the increasing need to reduce emissions and explore options for production practices which can be sustained moving forward, it is worthwhile to explore a wood design alternative in the context of a real building project.
+Wood shows great potential to be more sustainable than steel or concrete with new ecoforestry methods which attempt to harvest forests in such a way that the ecosystem can be maintained through selective forestry.
+Furthermore, with the development of engineered glulam wood products, smaller trees can be used in constructing large structural members rather than resorting to the harmful practice of cutting down old growth forests.
+Wood used in construction also has the ability to sequester carbon, effectively removing it from the atmosphere for the lifetime of the building.
+Next semester's study of a wood framing alternate will include a review of the sustainability benefits of wood construction.